 The Original Bristol Blue Glass Company

-Today, Bristol Blue Glass is produced by The Original Bristol Blue Glass Company based in Brislington.
+Today, Blue Glass is produced by The Original Bristol Blue Glass Company based in Brislington.
 The factory is open 7 days a week, where they offer Daytime tours, evening displays and offsite talks as well as special tours for groups and schools.

 Demonstrations of glass blowing are held and the manufacturing process is explained in detail from start to finish.
 There are a glass museum, a public viewing gallery and hands-on activities.